Virginia DMV opening up more customer service centers next week

 Other options

 If any transaction can be conducted online or by mail, the DMV says customers need to use that method.
-You can find a complete list of the limited services available at DMV offices .
+You can find a complete list of the limited services available at DMV offices at https://www.dmv.virginia.gov/general/#appointments.asp.

 You also have the ability to conduct business in-person by visiting a DMV Connect team or DMV Select partner location.